 Unfortunately, one autoimmune disease rarely stays one.
 More follow.
 I figured out that stress was a major contributor and trigger to my wellbeing.
 I had to make some difficult decisions and ultimately decided that I needed to leave my job.
 Just when I thought I was out of the woods, I found myself hospitalized in 2012 for pulmonary embolisms.
 Twice.
 I found out I have a blood-clotting disorder called Factor V (also genetic).
 Being in the hospital at the time, I remember thinking This is it.
 I may not recover from this.
 After my second hospitalization, I pushed through and made an important decision to not be a sick person, and therefore, I’m not.
 I will do what I need to do for the sake of my health, but I choose not to dwell on these diagnoses.
 I have been moving forward ever since and I rarely look back.

 In an effort to create a life with work that fills my heart and also keeps stress at bay, I chose skin.
 It was an intuitive decision.
 I knew this was the route I was supposed to be on.
 I received my esthetician license in 2013 and proceeded to get a job at a local Aesthetic chain.
-While I was incredibly grateful to gain real-life experience, I knew fairly quickly that I wanted to go into business for myself.
+While I was incredibly grateful to gain real-life experience, I knew fairly quickly that I wanted to go into business for myself with my esthetic career.
 With my own business, I could create the treatments I wanted to offer and I could allow the time I needed to build relationships with my clients.
 I also found that I was able to apply my counseling skills in this setting, too.
 It was a win-win.

 In March 2015, Incandescent Skin was born and it has been a beautiful journey.